-- (ii) where the interests of juveniles or the protection of the private lives of the parties so require; or - (iii) to the extent strictly necessary in the opinion of the Disciplinary Committee in special circumstances, where publicity would prejudice the interests of justice. - (b) The Disciplinary Committee may establish such procedures as it deems necessary or desirable in connection with the attendance by the public at its meetings and the procedure to be adopted in respect of any meeting shall, subject to the foregoing paragraphs of this regulation, be such as the Disciplinary Committee in its absolute discretion shall determine.
+- (a) Meetings of the Disciplinary Committee shall be open to the public unless the Committee determines that the public shall be excluded from attending all or part of any meeting at any time, including during the hearing of any case by it, on any of any one or more of the following grounds: - in the interests of morals, public order or national security in a democratic society; - (ii) where the interests of juveniles or the protection of the private lives of the parties so require; or - (iii) to the extent strictly necessary in the opinion of the Disciplinary Committee in special circumstances, where publicity would prejudice the interests of justice. - (b) The Disciplinary Committee may establish such procedures as it deems necessary or desirable in connection with the attendance by the public at its meetings and the procedure to be adopted in respect of any meeting shall, subject to the foregoing paragraphs of this regulation, be such as the Disciplinary Committee in its absolute discretion shall determine.